 Sweating is great for that whole mental/physical connection, schvitz-it-all-out thing.
 My parents have a steam in their shower (rewards for 30 years of a nonstop, soul-crushing work life — rejoice!) and infrared saunas are pretty awesome too.
 I try to do one or the other at least twice a week.
 I guess I could also just run…but, like, no. Yoga is a tolerable halfway point.
 Stretching releases a lot of emotional buildup; it’s worth the effort.

 Fish and flax oils are once again scientifically-claimed to be really good for Le Mood, so I go in on those.
 Another probiotic because, why not?
 (Just kidding, I can’t even pretend to be fun and spontaneous here.
 My digestive system is a mess.)
 Licorice tea soothes anxiety or binge eating-related tummy problems, and dandelion tea is good for the liver, which is your body’s cleansing HQ.
-A hit of a weed pen (ideally a medical one, smuggled back from legalized territory) knocks you out of this shitty earth and into crazy dreams without the morning Benzo hangover, but often I’m just so exhausted from talking to the voices in my head that it’s not necessary.
+A cannabis suppository up the ass (or a hit of a weed pen, if you’re vanilla) knocks you out of this shitty earth and into crazy dreams without the morning Benzo hangover, but often I’m just so exhausted from talking to the voices in my head that it’s not necessary.
 Don’t forget to douse your pillows in a lavender-based aromatherapy spray before hitting them; all the cool lunatics do it.
 Zzz (*prays to not wake up*)

 I hope this helps.
 If it doesn't, perhaps you should consult an actual medical professional.